tldr-pages/tldr/pages/windows/driverquery.md

 > Display information about installed device drivers.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/driverquery>.

-- Display a list of all installed device drivers:
+- Print all drivers:

 `driverquery`

-- Display a list of drivers in the specified format:
+- Print all drivers in the specified format:

 `driverquery /fo {{table|list|csv}}`

-- Display a list of drivers with a column to indicate if they are signed:
+- Print all drivers with the column to indicate if they are signed:

 `driverquery /si`